fractalide/fractalide/nodes/README.md

 #### The `agent!` Rust macro

-The `agent!` macro hides boiler plate code and exposes a simple interface for you to construct your `agent!`
+The `agent!` macro hides boiler plate code and exposes a simple interface for you to construct your `agent`.

 ``` rust
 #![feature(question_mark)]